paulootaviodev/django-eose/README.md

 # Django EOSE

 **Django Encrypted Object Search Engine**
-An efficient search engine for encrypted or derived fields in Django querysets, with support for parallel processing, smart batching, and result caching.
+An efficient search engine for encrypted fields in Django querysets, with support for parallel processing, smart batching, and result caching.

-`django-eose` is ideal for scenarios where you need to search data that is encrypted in the database or derived from other fields, providing high performance even on large datasets.
+`django-eose` is ideal for scenarios where you need to search data that is encrypted in the database, providing high performance even on large datasets.

 ---